 *Pond & Stream: What’s a pond?
 What’s a stream?
 And, who lives there?
 This program introduces younger students to aquatic habitats.
 Recommended for Grades K-2 Offered September-October and May-June

-*Ecosystems of the Chesapeake Bay: This full morning program offers students the chance to explore the aquatic habitats of Brookside Nature Center: Students will observe physical, biological, and chemical characteristics of the watershed to better understand how they function.
+*Watershed Science: This program offers students the chance to explore the aquatic habitats of Brookside Nature Center: Students will observe physical, biological, and chemical characteristics of the watershed to better understand how they function.
 Offered September – October and May – June.
 Recommended for Grades 4 & up.

-Apple Cider Pressing: Join us in this one-hour program as we put the squeeze on some apples!
+Apple Cider Pressing: Join us as we put the squeeze on some apples!
 Learn the history of apples in America.
 Discover the art of cider making and try a taste of this traditional American drink.
-This program offered in October only.
-There is an additional $2/student material fee for this program.
+This program offered in October only. $

-Maple Sugaring – In this program, students will learn how early settlers learned how to make Maple Syrup from the Native Americans.
+Maple Sugaring: How did people learn how to make Maple Syrup?
 Students will be taken through the sweet process from photosynthesis to tasting real maple syrup.
-This program is offered from late January to the end of February.
-Recommended for PreK & up.
+It is a true American Tradition!
+This program offered the last week of January through the end of February only. $